FC Machida Zelvia

-Football Club Machida Zelvia (フットボールクラブ町田ゼルビア, Futtobōru Kurabu Machida Zerubia) commonly known as Machida Zelvia (町田ゼルビア, Efu Shi Machida Zerubia) is a Japanese professional football club based in Machida, Tokyo.
+Football Club Machida Zelvia (フットボールクラブ町田ゼルビア, Futtobōru Kurabu Machida Zerubia), commonly known as Machida Zelvia (町田ゼルビア, Efu Shi Machida Zerubia), is a Japanese professional football club based in Machida, Tokyo.
 They currently play in the J1 League, following promotion as J2 League champions in 2023.

+Throughout the club history, they have won 1 J2 League and 1 Emperor's Cup.
+In the club first season in AFC Champions League Elite, they went on to finished as runners-up.

 History

 Formation and election to the Prefectural League (1989–2002)

-FC Machida is known as the "Brazil of Tokyo" due to the popularity of football in the city; in fact, it has produced the second-largest number of J. League players through its football school.
-Originally formed in 1977, this school is well known for its development of young talents into professional players.
-In 1989, in order to retain talent, Machida founded its own top team, which at that time played in the Tokyo Prefectural League.
+The roots of the current iteration of Machida Zelvia originated from a training center for youth football players, known as the "FC Machida Training Center".
+In 1989, at the suggestion of the chairman of the city football association, Sadao Shigeta, FC Machida Top was founded.

 From non-League to Japan Football League (2002–2011)

 In 2003, they became a multi-sport club under the name Athletic Club Machida, and in 2005 were promoted to the Kanto League, having won the Tokyo Prefectural League (First Division).
 They came first in the Kanto league (Second Division) the following year and were promoted to First Division, where they stayed until promotion to the Japan Football League as champions of the Regional Promotion Playoff Series in 2008.

-In 2009, they adopted the current nickname "Zelvia", a portmanteau of the Portuguese words zelkova (Machida city's official tree) and salvia (Machida city's official flower) thus renaming themselves as Machida Zelvia.
+In 2009, they adopted the current nickname "Zelvia", a portmanteau of the Latin words zelkova (Machida City's official tree) and salvia (Machida city's official flower) thus renaming themselves as Machida Zelvia.

 The same year, the club declared its intent to be promoted to J. League's 2nd division, and its status of semi-affiliate was officially approved by the J. League.
 However, its home stadium capacity and light specifications did not meet the J. League's requirements, average attendance did not reach 3,000, and the team's final position of 6th place did not allow for Zelvia's promotion to the J. League.

-In 2010, Zelvia appointed Naoki Soma, a former star player who played in the 1998 FIFA World Cup, as its new head coach.
+In 2010, Machida appointed Naoki Soma, a former star player who played in the 1998 FIFA World Cup, as its new head coach.
 The stadium's lighting was renewed, and the club added several J. League players to its roster.
-Zelvia also announced its partnership with Major League Soccer's D.C.
+Machida also announced its partnership with Major League Soccer's D.C.
 United, which became the first historic partnership between a Japanese and American club.
 The reborn team beat Tokyo Verdy, its arch-rival from the J. League, in the 2010 Emperor's Cup, but was knocked out by Albirex Niigata in the third round.
-Soma left at the end of the season and was replaced by Ranko Popović, former coach of Oita Trinita.
+Soma left at the end of the season and was replaced by Serbian Ranko Popović, former coach of Oita Trinita.